espruino/EspruinoDocs/info/InlineC.md

 Caveats
 ------

-* Arithmetic with floats, doubles and uint64 can be problematic since it requires functions that won't be compiled.
+* Arithmetic with floats, doubles and uint64 may not work since it requires functions that won't be compiled in.
+* There is no C preprocessor - so `#define`/etc won't work
 * `Ctrl+C` and Exception handling won't work.
 If there's a loop in your compiled function then you'll only be able to break out of it by resetting the board.
 * The code that is sent to the Espruino board *is specific to that type of board and version of the Espruino firmware*.
 To use it on a different board you'll need to send it again using the Web IDE.